MiniAiLive/FaceRecognition-Docker/README.md

 <div align="center">
-   <h1>Face Recognition Windows SDK</h1>
+   <h1>Face Recognition Docker</h1>
    <img src=https://miniai.live/wp-content/uploads/2024/02/logo_name-1-768x426-1.png alt="MiniAiLive Logo"
    width="300">
 </div>

 ## Welcome to the [MiniAiLive](https://www.miniai.live/)!
 Check the likelihood that two faces belong to the same person.
 You will get a confidence score and thresholds to evaluate the similarity.
-Feel free to use our MiniAI Face Recognition Windows SDK.
+Feel free to use our MiniAI Face Recognition Docker.

 > **Note**
 >